lbliii/milodocs/content/guides/themes/output-formats/json.md

 You can convert your articles into JSON objects by creating a series of templates in your theme.
 These templates can adhere to any JSON schema you choose.

-The JSON output format is advantageous for documentation sites because it can be used to build search indexes, chatbots, dashboards and other applications that require structured data.
+The JSON output format is advantageous for documentation sites because it can be used to build search indexes, chatbots, dashboards, and other applications that require structured data.

 ## Before You Start